Cross Pollinator Project London Festival of Architecture 2026

 Founder Artificial Kreativity, UK.

 Rafael founded Artificial Kreativity as a design-led architecture studio merging technology, art, and architecture, with the aim to advance society.
 With his studio, he is supporting the creative community with the Cross Pollinator Project.
 It aims to make architecture accessible to everyone and expose students to the profession through a multi-disciplinary approach.
 For over 10 years, he has reviewed portfolios for architecture candidates applying to Cornell University’s architecture school in New York.
 Prior to launching his studio, he worked with Zaha Hadid Architects.
 His career spans over 18 years of designing iconic buildings at multiple scales ranging from cultural buildings, FIFA stadiums, masterplans, commercial retail, and private residential designs.
 Key projects comprise Pierres Vives, Chartres Parc des Expo, Symbiotic Villa, and Diyar Town Center Masterplan.
 Design interests stem from music, art, landscape, fashion, creativity, and technology.
-He is a native of Los Angeles, received his BArch from Cornell University, MArch from the Architectural Association, and sits on the board of trustees with London Play.
+He is a native of Los Angeles, received his BArch from Cornell University, MArch from the Architectural Association, and was on the board of trustees with London Play.

 Marta Kowalewska (Art + textile)